zesterer/chumsky/guide/technical_notes.md

 The term 'PEG++' might be an appropriate description of chumsky, with 'CFG + left context' being a description of the grammars that it can parse.

+Chumsky can also be extended via [`custom`] and [`ExtParser`], permitting it to theoretically parse any parseable
+grammar: but this is probably cheating since doing so requires manually implementing such parser logic.

 # Purity and optimisation

 Chumsky uses a plethora of techniques to improve parser performance.
 For example, it may skip generating output values